 Customers do more than just fund your business — they also offer valuable insight that can guide future decisions.
 Some ways to connect with them include:

 If you fail to communicate with your customers, you won't be able to meet their needs.
+Start developing communication inside your teams using the SharePoint calendar to build effective communication with your customers.

 COVID-19 has led to an increasing number of staff shortages in the restaurant industry, which has made it more difficult to run both traditional restaurants and ghost kitchens.
 If you hope to survive in the industry, you'll have to adopt restaurant technology.
 This includes: